lmns-solutions/arduino-interactive-lessons/arduino/tinkercad.md

 If you've dragged over an Arduino, you can also click on the "Code" button and write code either in `C/C++` or in a visual, block-based language.
 The simulator even has a "Serial Monitor", "Serial Plotter", and, wait for it, a simplistic debugger with breakpoint support!

-![Screenshot of Tinkercad's primary UI](assets/images/Tinkercad_MainInterface.png) An example of the [multi-rate blinking lesson](led-blink3.md) created in Tinkercad.
+![Screenshot of Tinkercad's primary UI](assets/images/Tinkercad_MainInterface.png) An example of the {% include tlink.html id='arduino-led-blink3' text='multi-rate blinking lesson' %} created in Tinkercad.
 [Try it out](https://www.tinkercad.com/things/kAq7G2p4QQ6)!